sugan0tech/obsidian-notes/DevOps/Docker/Docker.md

 - [[CentOs]]: Stable and widely used, upstream of Red Hat.
 - [[NIX]]: Configuration-focused, uses Nix package manager for containers.

 ---
+### Advancement in Docker
+- Docker Init:
+	- For bootstrapping projects, with given application will generate the required `dockerfile`, `.dockerignore`, `compose.yml`, `readme.docker.md`
+- Docker debug ==requires pro==:
+	- instead of exec with a command, docker can inject those tools and run

+	- all will be managed by builtin tool box on host machine, `this can be extendec with nix, allowing to have all of nix packages`
+---
 ### Other concepts ⏭️
 - [[Docker Compose]]